tls-attacker/TLS-Anvil/Docs/docs/05-Adding-New-Tests/04-Modifying-the-IPM-Model.md

 }
 ```

-Each method of the `methods` array is called with the chosen parameter value of the parameter defined at the same index of the `affectedIdentifiers` array.
-When no `clazz` is specified, the method is called using reflection on the same class as the test template.
+Each method listed in the `methods` array is invoked with the chosen parameter value of the parameter defined at the corresponding index of the `affectedIdentifiers` array.
+If no `clazz` is specified, the method is called via reflection on the same class as the test template.

 The method should return a `boolean` value.
-If the return value is `true`, the combination of parameter values is considered as valid test input.
-Otherwise the test input is skipped.
+If the return value is `true`, the combination of parameter values is considered valid test input; otherwise, the test input is skipped.

 ### `ValueConstraint`